Turkey–European Union relations: Accession of Turkey to the European Union

 On 24 November 2016 the European Parliament voted to suspend accession negotiations with Turkey over human rights and rule of law concerns; however, this decision was non-binding.
 On 13 December, the European Council (comprising the heads of state or government of the member states) resolved that it would open no new areas in Turkey's membership talks in the "prevailing circumstances", as Turkey's path toward autocratic rule makes progress on EU accession impossible.

 In 2016, EU member Austria opposed Turkey's EU membership.
 In March 2018, then-Austrian Chancellor Sebastian Kurz opposed Turkey's EU accession talks and urged it to halt membership talks.

 In 2017, EU officials expressed that planned Turkish policies violate the Copenhagen criteria of eligibility for an EU membership.
+On 25 April 2017, the Parliamentary Assembly of the Council of Europe (PACE) adopted a resolution placing Turkey back under monitoring, with 113 votes in favor and 45 against.
+This vote is widely understood to have dealt a major blow to Turkey's eventual EU membership prospects, as exiting this process had been a precondition for EU accession negotiations in 2004.

 On 6 July 2017, the European Parliament unanimously accepted the call for the suspension of full membership negotiations between the EU and Turkey.

 On 26 June 2018, the EU's General Affairs Council stated that "the Council notes that Turkey has been moving further away from the European Union.
 Turkey's accession negotiations have therefore effectively come to a standstill and no further chapters can be considered for opening or closing and no further work towards the modernisation of the EU-Turkey Customs Union is foreseen."
 The Council added that it is "especially concerned about the continuing and deeply worrying backsliding on the rule of law and on fundamental rights including the freedom of expression."

 On 13 March 2019, the European Parliament unanimously accepted the call for a halt to the full membership negotiations between the EU and Turkey.
 On 19 May 2021, the European Parliament unanimously accepted the call for the suspension of accession negotiations between the EU and Turkey.

 However, in July 2023, Erdoğan brought up Turkey's accession to EU membership in the context of Sweden's application for NATO membership.

 On 18 July 2023, the EU decided not to restart full membership negotiations with Turkey.
 According to Dagens Nyheter's data, in September 2023, 60% of Swedes said that Sweden opposes Turkey's EU membership and will not support the membership process, while 7% said that Sweden does not oppose Turkey's EU membership and will support the membership process.
+According to the annual public opinion poll conducted in Turkey in 2025, 51% of citizens have a positive view of the EU (21% very positive, 30% quite positive), and trust in the EU is 58%.
+Furthermore, the poll revealed that if a referendum on EU membership were held, 58% of citizens would vote for Turkey's membership, and 66% believe that EU membership would bring more advantages than disadvantages.